Bernie Sanders’ victory and what it means in the race against Trump

 Translation: No one is about to quit this race.

-And the longer all the alternative candidates remain, the longer Sanders can keep carrying states and consolidating his own coalition without a singular rival.
+The longer all the alternative candidates remain, the longer Mr Sanders can keep carrying states and consolidating his own coalition without a singular rival.

 Each has their own arguments for staying.

 The collective impact is clear.
-A remarkable six candidates all had at least 12% of the vote among voters over 45 in Nevada, an almost impossibly even level of fracture.
+A remarkable six candidates all had at least 12 per cent of the vote among voters over 45 in Nevada, an almost impossibly even level of fracture.

 Biden’s best finish yet is still second place

 The Biden case for the nomination has been straightforward: He’s the guy to beat President Donald Trump.
-Yet for the third time in three races, Biden did not win.
-He did improve from his bad fourth-place finish in Iowa and his disastrous fifth place in New Hampshire (as of late Saturday both Buttigieg and Biden were claiming second as Nevada sloooowly processed results).
+Yet for the third time in three races, Mr Biden did not win.
+He did improve from his bad fourth-place finish in Iowa and his disastrous fifth in New Hampshire (as of late Saturday, US time, both Mr Buttigieg and Mr Biden were claiming second as Nevada sloooowly processed results).

-But throughout February, Biden had said that his fortunes would be reversed now that more diverse states were voting.
-Except it was Sanders who soundly defeated Biden among Latino voters, according to entrance polls, while Biden’s lead among African Americans — his strongest base — continued to shrink to 12 percentage points.
+But throughout February, Mr Biden had said his fortunes would be reversed as more diverse states voted.
+Except it was Mr Sanders who soundly defeated MR Biden among Latino voters, according to entrance polls, while Mr Biden’s lead among African Americans – his strongest base – continued to shrink to 12 percentage points.

 “Y’all did it for me.
-Y’all did it,” Biden nonetheless told his supporters in Las Vegas.
+Y’all did it,” Mr Biden nonetheless told his supporters in Las Vegas.

-He notably sharpened his contrast with Sanders and Bloomberg, who has vied to take over the moderate lane the former vice president occupied for virtually all of 2019.
+He notably sharpened his contrast with Mr Sanders and Mr Bloomberg, who has vied to take over the moderate lane the former vice-president occupied for virtually all of 2019.

 “I ain’t a socialist.
 I ain’t a plutocrat.
 I’m a Democrat,” he said.
 “And proud of it!”